 Community Justice Centres provide free mediation services and can help family members who disagree about what should happen for a person who cannot make their own decisions.

 Department of Veterans' Affairs offers a range of services for veterans and their families, including pensions, medical and home care services, support supplements, loans and advice.

-Legal Aid NSW provides legal services to disadvantaged people in NSW.
-Legal Aid's Mental Health Advocacy Service provides free legal information and advice about mental health law and guardianship matters.
+Legal Aid NSW's Mental Health Advocacy Service provides free legal information and advice about mental health law and guardianship matters.

 NSW Department of Health runs the NSW Area Health Service which funds public health services, develops policy, manages public health issues, and monitors the performance of the health system.

 NSW Public Guardian may be appointed by NCAT as guardian for a person who is unable to make their own decisions.
 The Private Guardian Support Unit provides information and support to private guardians.

 NSW Trustee and Guardian can act as an independent and impartial executor, administrator and trustee for NSW residents.
 It can assist in the making of wills, financial estate planning and administration, and the making of powers of attorney.

 Alzheimer's Australia NSW provide information and support to people who have dementia and their family and carers.
 Dementia helpline - 1800 100 500.

 Carers NSW offers support, service information and advice to carers of the frail aged and people with disabilities.
 Freecall 1800 242 636.

 Cerebral Palsy Alliance provides information, advice and a variety of services to people with cerebral palsy and their families and carers.